 When someone is choking when there is no air getting into the lungs, there is always panic among those around and swift action is needed for there is no time to waste.
 Although most people are familiar with the Heimlich maneuver when someone is choking, it may not always be applicable, particularly when the person who is providing assistance is significantly smaller than the choking victim.
 Titled Prepare Yourself for a Choking Emergency, this blog provides alternative methods and variations of the classic Heimlich technique for such anthropometric difficulties scenarios.
-These five articles will provide insights about things to look for in order to make an assessment of the scenario, explaine the best methods how to help the person in distress and picture by picture illustrate how to perform a modification in a step-wise manner to successfully remove an obstruction.
+This article will provide insights about things to look for in order to make an assessment of the scenario, explaine the best methods how to help the person in distress and picture by picture illustrate how to perform a modification in a step-wise manner to successfully remove an obstruction.
 Knowing these methods allows for greater preparedness during a choking emergency and leads to greater safety while aiding someone.

 How Can You Identify the Signs of Choking?